-HD Toolkit meta-analysis suggests that performance on the Stroop Word Test deteriorates longitudinally in both premanifest (Predict-HD) and Early HD (Figure 10).
+HD Toolkit meta-analysis suggests that performance on the Stroop Word Test deteriorates longitudinally in both premanifest (Predict-HD) and Early HD (Figure 11Figure).
 Longitudinal studies are supported by a consistent pattern of results in cross-sectional studies of premanifest and early HD and sizeable correlations in premanifest HD with time to onset (ES=0.54, p<.001) and neuropathology/striatal volume (ES=0.35, p<.001); and in early HD with striatal volume (ES=-0.35, p<.001).
 Furthermore, in premanifest HD, Stroop Word provides unique ability to predict UHDRS motor score beyond that of the other tasks in the proposed core cognitive battery.

-Speeded Tapping (Total time required: 3 minutes)
+Speeded Tapping (Total time required: 3 minutes; moved to Quantitative Motor at Visit 3)